CmrxRecon/CMRxRecon2024/README.md

 **1) Goal:** To develop a contrast-universal model that can 1) provide high-quality image reconstruction for highly-accelerated uniform undersampling (acceleration factors are 4x, 8x and 10x, ACS not included for calculations); 2) being able to process multiple contrast reconstructions with different sequences, views, and scanning protocols using a single universal model.
 The proposed method is supposed to offer a unified framework that can handle various imaging contrasts, allowing for faster and more robust reconstructions across different CMR protocols.

-**2) Note:** In TASK 1, participants are allowed to train **three individual contrast-universal models** to respectively reconstruct multi-contrast data at the aforementioned three acceleration factors.
+**2) Note:** In TASK 1, participants are allowed to train **three individual contrast-universal models** to respectively reconstruct multi-contrast data at the aforementioned three acceleration factors; **TrainingSet includes Cine, Aorta, Mapping, and Tagging; ValidationSet and TestSet include Cine, Aorta, Mapping, Tagging, and other two unseen contrasts (Flow2d and BlackBlood)**; the data size of Cine, Aorta, Mapping, Tagging, and Flow2d is 5D (nx,ny,nc,nz,nt); the data size of BlackBlood is 4D (nx,ny,nc,nz); **the size of all undersampling masks is 2D (nx,ny)**, the central 16 lines (ny) are always fully sampled to be used as autocalibration signals (ACS).

 ![Task 1](https://github.com/CmrxRecon/CMRxRecon2024/blob/main/Task1.png)